Eco-Friendly Baby Registry: Sustainable Picks for Canadian Parents

 CAD $89.99

-When buying new, prioritize organic cotton or linen.
-These materials are grown without synthetic pesticides and come from transparent supply chains.
-Brands like Carter's now offer sustainable lines made from organic cotton—reliable, affordable, and available everywhere.
-A simple capsule wardrobe of five onesies, three pairs of pants, and a few layers beats a closet full of barely-worn character outfits.
+When buying new, prioritise organic cotton or linen.
+Carter's now offers sustainable lines in organic cotton — reliable, affordable, and available at major Canadian retailers.
+Keep it simple: five onesies, three pairs of pants, a few layers.
+A tight capsule wardrobe beats a closet full of barely-worn character outfits on every measure — cost, waste, and sanity.

 Carter's